daHatta/fem-manage-landing-page/README.md

 I received the biggest learning curve on the next.js side:

-1. Implementing the form validation for the newsletter feature.
+1. by implementing the form validation for the newsletter feature.
-2. Implementing a overlay for the mobile menu.
+2. by implementing an overlay for the mobile menu.
-3. Implementing a swiper carousel in react was new to me.
+3. swiper wasn't new to me, but new by the implementation in react.

 ### Continued development